 "Whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him."

 The worship opportunities during this Holy Week offer a special occasion to ponder the suffering, death, and resurrection of God's Son, who came into the world to save us from our sins.
-There are many customs connected to the worship services of this week.
-As we strive to properly prepare our hearts to hear our Lord's law and gospel in worship, it is helpful to review the meaning of these days so we might devote our full attention toward our merciful God and his plan of salvation.
+Please join us for these services...

 Palm Sunday recalls Jesus’ triumphal entry into Jerusalem on the Sunday before he was crucified.
 This Sixth Sunday in Lent has been called “Palm Sunday” since the 4th century when churches in Jerusalem began the custom of blessing palm branches.

 Maundy Thursday April 1 Thursday 4:00, 7:00 p.m.

 Maundy Thursday recalls both Christ’s command to his disciples to love one another and his institution of Holy Communion.
 This Last Supper took place in the upper room on the night Jesus was betrayed.
 During the Passover meal, Jesus gave the disciples his body and blood together with the bread and wine.

 Good Friday April 2 Friday 4:00, 7:00 p.m.

 Friday in Holy Week is the anniversary of Jesus’ crucifixion.
 It is the most solemn day of the Church Year and spent in quiet contemplation.
 The day is also sometimes referred to as ‘Black Friday.’

 Holy Saturday April 3 Saturday 4:00, 7:00 p.m.